j-arens/wp-rest-router/README.md

 ### Contributing

 All changes need to be have their own branch, pull requests should be concise and limited in scope.
-Run analyse, lint, test:unit, and test:integration commands before pushing to ensure correctness.
 CI jobs are run with github actions and are triggered automatically when pushing a commit.
-PR's cannot be merged until all the tests that run in CI have passed.
+PR's cannot be merged until all the tests that run in CI have passed and have been approved.